SWNRG/rpl_link_coloring/coral-regression-non-storing/README.md

 The sender sends s->w->S for 20min.
 Then change OF=MRHOF2, call global_repair
 in sink, and local_repair in s.
 In minute=40, back to MRHOF with same procedures (global/local repairs).

+Experiment 3: Storing Mode, Point to Point: Node 5 is sending, No 2 is receiving With MRHOF, the path is 5->4->1->2, hence a big RTT.
+Switching to MRHOF2, Node 5 connects to Node 3 as a prefered parent (Node 3 is red), hence the RTT drops significally.
+We noticed that in order for both points (sender and receiver) to establish immediately the new path, we had to trigger a local repair for  both.
+This way, we not only "force" the two nodes to communicate immediately via Node 3, i.e. the new path, but also, we don't "disturb" the whole network.